 Misch Whitaker (director, ensemble) has studied and performed improv comedy for over ten years.
 Past credits include TheaterSports/FaceOff at ImprovBoston (2007-2008); NXT at Improv Asylum (2007-2008); Improv Asylum Mainstage (2008-2012) and ImprovBoston Mainstage (2013-2014).
 She first cut her teeth on musical improv performing with Hidden Falls (2010-2013); although she has a background performing in scripted musicals, she now prefers improvising them.
 Misch is the Creator and Program Director of Stories Without Roofs, a social justice arts organization dedicated to telling untold stories.
 For updates on all of Misch's projects and performances follow @MischW on Twitter.

-Bryan Dunn (founder) Before moving back to Boston, Bryan performed with The Second City National Touring Company all over the country and previously music directed Second City shows in Philadelphia, Pittsburgh, Washington D.C. and Vienna, Austria!
+Bryan Dunn (co-founder) Before moving back to Boston, Bryan performed with The Second City National Touring Company all over the country and previously music directed Second City shows in Philadelphia, Pittsburgh, Washington D.C. and Vienna, Austria!
 When in Chicago, Bryan performed regularly in Chicago at I.O, The Annoyance Theater and ComedySportz.
 He also wrote two musicals, The Dreamers and What’s to Fear.
 Back in Boston, Bryan has directed two mainstage shows at Improv Asylum.
 In addition to the B.U.M.P. cast, Bryan would like to thank his incredibly supportive family, his wife, Kate for supporting him in all of the things he loves to do, and his new son Jude for making each day exciting!

 Pablo Rojas (founder, executive producer) is a Boston-based producer and production manager.
 He founded the Ministry of Theater to produce and create commercially-viable theater entertainment in the beginning of 2012.
 Recent projects include Roller Disco the Musical!, Boston’s Unscripted Musical Project (B.U.M.P.), and God Hates Musicals.
 Recently, Pablo helped produce the Emmy-nominated Improv Asylum’s Vanity Project.
 Previously, Pablo has worked with the Huntington Theatre Company, the American Repertory Theater and Oberon, the Vineyard Playhouse, the Olney Theatre Company, 3 Monkeys Theatrical Productions, and Actors Centre Australia.
 Pablo was the the General Manager of Improv Asylum, New England’s premiere improv and sketch comedy theater in Boston’s historic North End, for several years before becoming Operations Manager in 2012.
 Pablo was also on the development team for Laugh Boston, a 300-seat theater in Boston’s Seaport District that opened in September 2013.
 He studied at Boston University’s College of Fine Arts receiving a B.F.A. in Theater Studies.